Contributing

 Running tests and linting

-bundle exec rspec # tests only
+bundle exec fluence-ci lint # rubocop only

-bundle exec rubocop # linting only
+bundle exec fluence-ci tests # rspec only

-bundle exec rubocop -a # auto-fix linting
+bundle exec rubocop -a # auto-fix linting (no fluence-ci equivalent)

 Interactive console